 Anime and Manga

 - Gundam Wing has Death Scythe, which has the ability to cloak.
-When used in deep space, it fades Predator style and blends seemlessly with the surrounding field of stars; effectively becoming invisible... and makes no sound.
+When used in deep space, it fades Predator-style and blends seamlessly with the surrounding field of stars, effectively becoming invisible.

 - Transformers: The film (almost) makes a joke of how easily massive robots can hide.

 - Megamind has the villain in a multi-storey mech at one point, sneakily hiding around corners while the Face-Heel Turn hero he created flies by at top speed.

 - In Cloverfield, the eponymous multi-ton, many-legged, several stories-high monster sneaks up on the protagonists and bites the cameraman in half.